-Tip 7.
+Tip 11.
 Managing a downward trend

-If the monitoring process shows a downward trend (in other words, the community has become less Provide the community is a set of the community in a set of the community in a set of the community is a set of the community in a set of the community?
-Do the main (five) threats genuinely capture the perceptions of the most vulnerable members of the community?
-Do the indicators developed by the community throw an accurate light on the characteristics?
+If the monitoring process shows a downward trend (in other words, the community has become less resilient), encourage the community to ask the following questions:

+• Do the main (five) threats genuinely capture the perceptions of the most vulnerable members of the community?

+• Do the indicators developed by the community throw an accurate light on the characteristics?

-- Has anything major happened between the two measurements? - The most important learning happens after failure.
+- Has anything major happened between the two measurements?

+The most important learning happens after failure.
 Use trends and changes to really understand and improve.